nylas/nylas-ruby/README.md

 ## Contributing

-We'd love your help making the Inbox ruby gem better.
+We'd love your help making the Nilas ruby gem better.
 Join the Google Group for project updates and feature discussion.
-We also hang out in `##inbox` on [irc.freenode.net](http://irc.freenode.net), or you can email [help@nilas.com](mailto:help@nilas.com).
+We also hang out in `#nilas` on [irc.freenode.net](http://irc.freenode.net), or you can email [support@nilas.com](mailto:support@nilas.com).

 Please sign the [Contributor License Agreement](https://www.nilas.com/cla.html) before submitting pull requests.
 (It's similar to other projects, like NodeJS or Meteor.)